Table from Wiki:

 In effect, the book The Show Case was given a full term extension of 75 years (1936+75).

-Then the Copyright Renewal Act of 1992 passed.
+THEN the Copyright Renewal Act of 1992 passed.
 This Act gave books published after 1964 the automatic extension of 47 years of copyright extension without the author having to renew after 28 years.
 Basically at this point in time, copyright protection became 75 years instead of the previous 28 years.

 “Works copyrighted between January 1, 1964 and December 31, 1977 are affected by the 1992 Amendment.
 Renewal registration for these works was made optional by this amendment, and a second term was automatically secured…However, if a copyright originally secured before January 1, 1964, was not renewed at the proper time, protection would have expired at the end of the 28th calendar year of the copyright”

-Under the Copyright Term Extension Act of 1998 law another plus twenty years were added to the extension:
+THEN under the Copyright Term Extension Act of 1998 law another plus twenty years were added to the extension:

 “Twenty more years were added to the second term for works copyrighted between January 1, 1964 and December 31, 1977 by Public Law 105-298.
 This made the total duration of copyright for these works 95 years.”

-According to the 1998 law, since Charles Grayson had his copyright for The Show Caseproperly renewed in 1964, the copyright was then extended by another 20 years to 2031(1936+75+20).
+According to the 1998 law, since Charles Grayson had his copyright for The Show Case properly renewed in 1964, the copyright was then extended by another 20 years to 2031(1936+75+20).